P-adic L-functions for GL(3): Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Chris Skinner, who introduced us to the argument in \cref{sec:interpolation 2} for computing ratios of local zeta integrals at infinity.
-We also thank Sarah Zerbes for numerous enlightening discussions.
-This research was supported by: Royal Society University Research Fellowship ``L-functions and Iwasawa theory'' and EPSRC Standard Grant EP/S020977/1 (DL); EPSRC Postdoctoral Fellowship EP/T001615/1 (CW).
+The authors would like to thank Chris Skinner, who introduced us to the argument in \cref{sec:interpolation 2} for computing ratios of local zeta integrals at infinity, and Harald Grobner and G\"unter Harder, who shared their expertise on \cref{conj:intro-alg}.
+We also thank Sarah Zerbes for numerous enlightening discussions, and Shih-Yu Chen, Andy Graham, and the referee for valuable comments on earlier drafts.